$\infty$-Dold-Kan correspondence via representation theory: Strict full subderivators

 where $F^e, F^{[1]}$, and $F^A$ are equivalences coming from the property (Der$1$) for the derivator $\D$.
-Then, by diagram chasing as before, we can conclude.
+Then, we conclude the proof by diagram chasing, as in the previous case.
 (Der$3$) follows by proving that the Kan extensions are the ones in $\D$ restricted to $\E$.
 It can be verified again by diagram chasing, thank to \cref{kanextful}

+Analogously, we can prove the same for the right Kan extension by redefining $k^I$ as $(k_r \times \id_I)$ and considering $k^I_*$ and $u_*$. \end{proof}

-Finally, since the Kan extensions are the restriction of the ones in $\D^A$, it is straightforward that $\E$ is a stable derivator. \end{proof}
+\begin{proposition} If $\D$ is a stable derivator then $\E$ is a stable strict full subderivator. \end{proposition} \begin{proof} Since the Kan extensions of $\E$ are the restrictions of the ones in $\D^A$, the conclusion follows directly. \end{proof}

+\begin{notation} Let us fix some notation for the classes of examples of strict full subderivators, which are of particular relevance in our context. \begin{itemize} \item[(1)] The strict full subderivator spanned by all the coherent diagrams where we require an arrow to be an isomorphism.
+Namely, consider \begin{itemize} \item the inclusion functor $j: [1] \to A$ that chooses a morphism in $A$, \item the functor $k_l: e \to [1]$ that chooses the initial object and $k_r: e \to [1]$ that chooses the final object. \end{itemize} For any $I\in \cCat$, we define

+\item [(2)] Let $\D$ be a pointed derivator.
+The strict full subderivator spanned by all the coherent diagrams which vanish in one position.
+Namely, consider \begin{itemize} \item the functor which chooses an object in $A$, $j:e\to A$. \item the canonical functor $k_l=k_r: \varnothing \empty \to e$. \end{itemize} For any $I\in \cCat$, we define

+\item[(3)] Let $\D$ be a stable derivator.
+The strict full subderivator spanned by all the coherent diagrams where we require a square to be bicartesian.
+Namely, consider \begin{itemize} \item the functor which chooses a commutative square in A, $j: \square \to A$, \item the inclusion functors $k_l: \llcorner \to \square$, $k_r: \urcorner \to \square$. \end{itemize} For any $I\in \cCat$, we define